 I also got suckered into the egg-laying and watching and hatching rubbish but was disgusted by the mess that the pigeons left.
 Was horrified when they returned the following year but still could not being myself to ditch the eggs.
 I was absolutely determined not to repeat the whole nasty business this year so when they started their regular gatherings on the balcony i strung up about a dozen cd's and I can't believe it!
 I haven't seen a pigeon since!
 Don't know how it works, maybe when they fly towards the cd's the holographic effect disrupts their homing radar or something - but whatever, I am absolutely delighted!

 You don't really need to hang up a lot of CD's in order for it to work.
 All I did was stick 2 CD's on the railing of my balcony and I haven't seen a single pigeon on my balcony since!
-I could have just gotten lucky though.

 I too came home from vacation to find two pigeon eggs on my balcony and didn't have the heart to get rid of them.
 I have to say that was the biggest mistake i have ever made because now they just won't leave!
 So finally they are old enough to fly, so I invested in a plastic Owl and let me tell you it was a waste of money.
 They now just hang out with the owl.
 The amount of pigeone poop on my belcony is overwhelming!
 I have cleaned it with beach and water.
 I am going to try the CD's and see if they work, but I have also heard the moth balls also work.
 Apparently they don't like the smell of it.
 Thank you for all of your suggestions!